josecodes/gce_condor/README.md

 *WARNING: This is very alpha code that starts up things that charge dinero by the minute.
-Double-check via Console or gcutil that the instances are actually terminated!*
+Double-check via Console or gcutil that the instances are actually terminated when you want them to be!*

 Before you run gce_condor, you will need to create and place a *client_secrets.json* file in the same directory.
 Directions for creating the *clients_secrets.json* file are [here][1].